 After a day of culture or work, Kyoto's kawadoko decks offer a place to enjoy a beer or cold sake and wonderful food--all as you enjoy the breeze and the view of the Higashiyama mountains and Mount Hiei in the distance.

 Arashiyama: Autumn Maple Leaves in Arashiyama, Kyoto: momiji

 Intensifying to their most vivid red just before they expire, the maple leaves of autumn are a spectacular final flourish to nature's annual performance.

 Ranging from crimson reds that upstage even the torii gates of Shinto shrines, to eye-catching yellows, it seemed as if every tree has its own distinctive hue.

-See the autumn leaves in Tokyo & Kyoto.
+See the places places to see the autumn leaves in Tokyo & Kyoto below.

 by Will Yong